Healthy Hearing Tips for the New Year

 There are numerous ways you can take care of your hearing health including the following:

-• Wear Protective Gear: including earplugs, earmuffs, and headphones which serve as a barrier; minimizing the impact of loud noise.
-This kind of protective wear reduces the amount of sound you absorb and should be used when navigating loud environments – concert venues, work settings, commutes, airplanes etc.
+- Wear Protective Gear: including earplugs, earmuffs, and headphones which serve as a barrier; minimizing the impact of loud noise.
+This kind of protective wear reduces the amount of sound you absorb and should be used when navigating loud environments – concert venues, work settings, commutes, airplanes etc. Protecting against loud noises is crucial to prevent hearing loss in these settings.

-• Get Hearing Tested: have annual screenings for physical health, it is also important to have your hearing regularly assessed.
+- Get Hearing Tested: have annual screenings for physical health, it is also important to have your hearing regularly assessed.
 Hearing tests involve a noninvasive and painless process that identifies any impairment and the degree of hearing loss you may be experiencing.
 This is a great way to establish and treat your hearing needs.
 Early detection and intervention can prevent impairment from worsening and helps you transition to better hearing health with greater ease.
+Scheduling a hearing test around New Year’s Eve and other year holiday celebrations ensures your hearing health is monitored.

 Hearing health contributes to enhanced living and wellness.
 It is important to not only be mindful but to actively practice safety measures that protect your hearing health!
 Another part of protecting your hearing health is to have an annual hearing test.
 This ensures you are kept abreast of your hearing abilities and can monitor any changes over the years.
 To schedule a hearing consultation, contact us today!